E-Commerce Basics: 15 Terms That Explain How Online Stores Work

 SEO (Search Engine Optimization)

+SEO is the practice of optimizing content to align with the search intent of your audience, helping it appear in relevant search results.
 As the internet, smartphones, and apps have expanded, SEO has evolved beyond traditional search engines.
-Today, buyers often discover content across multiple platforms before making a decision—making optimization for visibility everywhere increasingly important.
+Today, buyers often discover content across multiple platforms before making a decision, which makes optimization for visibility everywhere increasingly important.

 PPC (Pay-Per-Click)